kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 #### Code splitting

-Rather than bundle all your app's components, routes and third-party libraries into a single `.js` file, you should 'split' and load them on-demand based on a particular user's action.
+Rather than bundle all your app's components, routes and third-party libraries into a single `.js` file, you should split and load them on-demand based on a user's action at runtime.
 This will **dramatically** reduce the bundle size of your SPA and reduces initial Javascript processing costs, hence improving metrics like 'First interactive time' and 'First meaningful paint'.

 Do code splitting in Webpack with the ['dynamic imports'](https://webpack.js.org/guides/code-splitting/#dynamic-imports):